jmmon/arduino_tinyhouse_lighting/README.md

 // [white mode, color mode (cycle or no), white+color mode (white at 50% of color)] + extra hidden index 3:[all lights max, not included in cycle change, only for triple press]

-Basic function:
-wait for changes in reading from the pins when